 The Montante Family Library collection consists of books, periodicals, online databases, audiovisual materials, and microforms, all of which are either purchased through the Acquisitions Librarian, or acquired through gifts to the library.
-Materials purchased for the collection are based upon the cumulative decisions of the library's Subject Specialists, and the recommendations of DYC faculty and students.
+Materials purchased for the collection are based upon the cumulative decisions of the college librarians, and the recommendations of DYC faculty, students and staff.
 The library collection is an ongoing, evolving resource that is built and maintained to support DYC's academic mission of research and scholarship.

 Collection Development Policies